delvinso/kidney_label_classifier/README.md

 `evaluate_models.py`
 * given models (checkpoints), loops over and generates various metrics and figures (AUC if binary, confusion matrix, and classification report) for training and validation sets
+* technically not best practice for how confusion matrix is classified for binary tasks

 `predict_bladder.py`
 * computes the probability that a given image is a bladder

+`get_preds.py`
+* computes softmax (probabilities) that a given image belongs to a class

 ### Example Usage :